 Launching a natural burial ground in your community

-No one said it was going to be easy, but it’s worth it in so many ways.
+The cemetery can’t launch without a cemetery licenses.
 This documents explains the process and approvals that are required in Ontario.Developing a Natural Burial Ground

 Here’s the Ontario legislation which cemeteries must follow.
 It’s called the Funeral, Burial and Cremations Act.